Thursday, June 16, 2011

 2 Comments:

-Blogger Matt Endahl said...
+Blogger Matthew Endahl said...

 I would be VERY interested in hearing any unreleased Bill Dixon recordings. (especially his U Wisconsin and Bennington class tapes) Any documentation related to the Jazz Composer's Guild would also be fascinating.